emca-it/OP5-Log-Analytics-2.x/09-00-00-Intelligence_Module/09-04-00-AI_Learn.md

 learning of the given model will be displayed.
 This data will be visible in the box on the right.

-The selected model can be saved under its own name using the Save algorithm button.
+The selected model can be saved under its own name using the "Save algorithm" button.
 This saved algorithm will be available in the "Choose AI Rule" list when creating the rule (see Create AI Rule).